-- 1. Sanitize the fresh water supply system periodically (see sanitizing instructions below). - 2.
-Keep water connection fittings from meeting the ground or drain hose to reduce the chance of contamination. - 3.
-Enlist services of a qualified RV Technician to test, repair, or replace propane or electrical appliances. - 4.
-Always have a serviceable fire extinguisher placed in an accessible location. - 5.
-Ensure tires are in good condition and properly inflated.
+1. Sanitize the fresh water supply system periodically (see sanitizing instructions below).

+2. Keep water connection fittings from meeting the ground or drain hose to reduce the chance of contamination.

+3. Enlist services of a qualified RV Technician to test, repair, or replace propane or electrical appliances.
+4. Always have a serviceable fire extinguisher placed in an accessible location.

+5. Ensure tires are in good condition and properly inflated.
 Watch tire inflation closely.
 Under-inflated tires will overheat.
-Check the tire pressure before each trip while the tires are cold. - 6.
-Check and tighten the wheel lugs regularly (every 50 miles when new until 200 miles are reached, then check the lugs every 500 miles). - 7.
-Check the brakes BEFORE entering a busy highway, NOT while traveling. - 8.
-Always block the trailer wheels solidly before unhitching. - 9.
-Observe and obey the warning labels attached to your vehicle concerning propane, water, electricity, and loading. - 10.
-Extinguish all campfires before leaving your campsite. - 11.
-Before leaving a camp area with a trailer in tow, ensure: - A. The safety pin or locking lever is seated. - B. The breakaway wire is attached to the tow vehicle. - C. All jacks are raised so they cannot touch the ground. - D. The 110-volt AC electrical cord is properly stored. - E. The safety chains are attached to the receiver. - F. All interior lights are off.
+Check the tire pressure before each trip while the tires are cold.

+6. Check and tighten the wheel lugs regularly (every 50 miles when new until 200 miles are reached, (repeat with every change in wheel mounting), then check the lugs according to the maintenance schedule.

+7. Check the brakes BEFORE entering a busy highway, NOT while traveling.

+8. Always block the trailer wheels solidly before unhitching.

+9. Observe and obey the warning labels attached to your vehicle concerning propane, water, electricity, and loading.

+10. Extinguish all campfires before leaving your campsite.11.
+Before leaving a camp area with a trailer in tow, ensure:

+- A. The safety pin or locking lever is seated. - B. The breakaway wire is attached to the tow vehicle. - C. All jacks are raised so they cannot touch the ground. - D. The 110-volt AC electrical cord is properly stored. - E. The safety chains are attached to the receiver. - F. All interior lights are off.

-Key Information To Have On Hand (VENTURE RV Customer Should Fill Out):
+Key Information To Have On Hand (Venture RV Customer Should Fill Out):

-All warranty work needs to be completed during the term of th e warranty.
+All warranty work needs to be completed during the term of the warranty.

-Warranty beginning date:/Warranty ending date ate:/
+Warranty beginning date: /Warranty ending date: //

 VIN#

-Note: All service work performed after the expiration date wil I not be covered by the Limited Warranty.
+Note: All service work performed after the expiration date will not be covered by the Venture RV

-VENTURE Recreation nal Vehicles
+Limited Warranty.

 Original Owner: Phone Number:

 Dealership Purchased From: Phone Number:

 Second Owner: Phone Number:

 Person or Dealership Purchase from: Phone Number: